-- Apply knowledge of behaviour of DC motors to model and analyse for different applications. - Analyse the characteristics of different types of DC motors to design suitable controllers - Apply the knowledge of reference frame theory for AC machines to model the induction and synchronous machines. - Evaluate the steady state and transient behaviour of induction and synchronous machines to Propose the suitability of drives for different industrial applications - Analyse the 2-Phase induction machines using voltage and torque equations to differentiate the behaviour and to propose their applications in real world.
+- Analyze the characteristics of different types of DC motors to design suitable controllers for different applications. - Apply the knowledge of reference frame theory for AC machines to model the induction and Synchronous machines. - Evaluate the steady state and transient behavior of induction and synchronous machines to propose the suitability of drives for different industrial applications - Analyze the behavior of induction machines using voltage and torque equations